tjyderrien/spp-extended-theory/LIPSS-database/README.md

 1. Select a paper, extract the SEM pictures using "Capture" tool in Linux.

 2. In ImageJ: set the scale using "Analyse > Set scale."
+Better to put in nm, then we get more precisions in the given numbers.

 3. Installing the plugin OrientationJ (http://bigwww.epfl.ch/demo/orientation/).

-4. Using OrientationJ > Orientation-Distribution tool, using the Fourier Gradient, capture the thickness of orientation distribution.
+4. Using OrientationJ > Orientation-Distribution tool, NOT using the Fourier Gradient, capture the thickness of orientation distribution.
+Reitzle is advised.

-5.
+5. At the FWHM of a peak, capture the min and the max of orientation angle.
+Calculate (theta_max - theta_min)/2 to get the angular dispersion.
+Make another measurement to get an error bar.

 6. Get metadata: magnification, distance / area of measurement, laser wavelength, material